seanpmaxwell/model-initializer/README.md

 # About model-initializer
-<h3>Quick, simple library for initializing and validating TypeScript objects in a similar fashion to how we declare interfaces.
-Fully typesafe, works client or server side.
-Much more terse than some other schema validation tools like <b>zod</b></h3>
+<h3>Quick, easy, typescript-first library for initializing and validating objects.
+Works client or server side and much simpler than other schema validation tools like <b>zod</b>.
+Unlike typia, doesn't require an extra compilation step so still works with ts-node.</h3>
 <br/>

 ## Summary
 - This library's default export is a module that holds 2 properties `init` and `test`. `init` is the heart of the library, `test` contains helper functions, see the second to last section.
 - When you pass `init` a generic and an object used to represent your schema, it gives you back an object with 2 functions: `new` and `isValid` in which typesafety is enforced by the generic you passed.
   - `new()` let's us create new object using a partial of your model and defaults from the array.
-Defaults are deep cloned before being added.
+Defaults are deep-cloned before being added.
 The returned value is a full (not partial) object of your schema (minus certain optional ones, see the guide).
   - `isValid()` accepts an unknown argument and throws errors if they do not match the required schema.
 - Just to point out I know there are tons of schema validation libraries out there, but I wanted something that would both validate a schema, let me setup new instances using partials and defaults, and which would allow me to typesafe any properties I tried to add to the schema using an `interface`.
 - By default the `Date()` constructor is used for date validation and `structuredClone()` is used for deep cloning values.
 I know some older versions of node don't supported `structuredClone()` and most people have fancier libraries for handling dates, so you can set your own date/clone functions if you want: see the last section.